getAlby/local-proxy/README.md

 Please know that this opens a http server listening on localhost.
 Other apps could also try to connect to it.
 To secure the Proxy we use a custom "secret" behind which the proxy runs.

+## TOR

+If you enter a `.onion` URL make sure you have a Tor socks proxy running on `127.0.0.1:9150`.
+All traffic will be sent through this Tor proxy.

 ## Live Development